- Entry requirements: Degree and RPL

-This two-year master’s degree equips you with the knowledge, skills and professional attributes needed to become an adult nurse.
+This two-year master’s degree equips you with the knowledge, skills and professional attributes needed to become a mental health nurse.

-With an emphasis on evidence-based practice, you’ll discover the principles of adult nursing practice, local and global determinants of health, and how to manage complex care needs.
+With an emphasis on evidence-based practice, the programme will reveal the indivisible link between mental and physical ill health.
+You’ll discover the principles of mental health nursing practice, local and global determinants of mental health, and how to manage complex care needs.

-Your learning will be brought to life through extensive clinical experience, working with patients in a variety of settings, including inpatient wards, intensive and specialists care services, outpatient clinics and community settings.
+Your learning will be brought to life through extensive clinical experience, working with patients in a variety of settings, including inpatient wards and forensic and community settings.

-On successful completion of the programme, you’ll be eligible to apply for professional registration with the Nursing and Midwifery Council as an adult nurse.
+On successful completion of the programme, you’ll be eligible to apply for professional registration with the Nursing and Midwifery Council as a mental health nurse.

-The programme is a pre-registration award for graduates wanting to study adult nursing for the first time at Masters level.
-Please note, it is not a professional development programme for qualified nurses or a conversion course.
+The programme is a pre-registration award for graduates wanting to study mental health nursing for the first time at Masters level.
+Please note, it is not a professional development programme for qualified mental health nurses or a conversion course.

-On successful completion of the course, you’ll be eligible to apply for professional registration with the Nursing and Midwifery Council (NMC) as an adult nurse.
+On successful completion of the course, you’ll be eligible to apply for professional registration with the Nursing and Midwifery Council (NMC) as a mental health nurse.

-Registration with the NMC is a pre-requisite to practice as registered nurse in the UK.
+Registration with the NMC is a pre-requisite to practice as a mental health nurse in the UK.

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

-The Developing and Enhancing Skills for Practice is a Year 1, 20 credit module of the MSc pre-registration Nursing (Adult) Programme, delivered across semester 1 and will provide students with the knowledge and skills to undertake nursing procedures effectively, in order to provide compassionate, evidence-based person-centred nursing care.
+The Developing and Enhancing Skills for Practice is a Year 1, 20 credit module of the MSc pre-registration Nursing (Mental Health) Programme, delivered across semester 1 and will provide students with the knowledge and skills to undertake nursing procedures effectively, in order to provide compassionate, evidence-based person-centred nursing care.

 The first practice placement learning opportunity: Practice Placement 1 (10 weeks), scheduled to take place during this first academic year, form part of this module.
-Students will benefit from practice-based placements across the Cheshire and Mersey region.
+Students will benefit from practice-based placements across the Cheshire and Mersey region, including Mersey Care NHS Foundation Trust, whose placement portfolio includes Acute, Forensic (high, medium and low secure), Psychiatric Intensive Care (PICU) and Child Adolescent Mental Health Services (CAMHS).
 Students will be supported in clinical practice by their Practice Supervisor, Practice Assessor and their University of Liverpool Academic Assessor.